cdig/cd-module/README.md

 * ~~scripts.coffee~~
 * ~~styles.coffee~~

 That means you won't need to worry about updating those files whenever you add something new to your module.
-Ivan and Sean worked really hard to make the cd-module [gulpfile](//github.com/cdig/cd-module-starter/blob/v2/dist/gulpfile.coffee) smart enough to find all your files, and compile them properly.
+Ivan and Sean worked really hard to make the cd-module [gulpfile](//github.com/cdig/cd-module-starter/blob/v2/dist/gulpfile.coffee) smart enough to find all your files, and compile them properly. * crying *

 Gulp (and the browser reloading system we're using, browser-sync) should be much more reliable than CodeKit, but it's not perfect.
 If you find you're having a lot of trouble with it, we have a staggering number of options that tweak its behaviour, and the freedom to swap out browser-sync entirely for other, equivalent systems that might work better.